grammyjs/website/site/docs/guide/getting-started.md

 ---
-prev: ./
+prev: ./introduction.md
+next: ./context.md
 ---

-# Getting Started
+# Getting started

 > This guide assumes that you have [Node.js](https://nodejs.org) installed, and `npm` should come with it.
-> If you don't know what these things are, check out our [Introduction](./README.md)!
+> If you don't know what these things are, check out our [Introduction](./introduction.md)!

 Create a new TypeScript project and install the `grammY` package: